A Spicy Perspective

 That’s it!
 Your oysters are perfectly steamed and ready to shuck and eat.

 The oysters from the bottom of the pot will be the most cooked and easiest to open.
-The oysters at the top of the pot will be just barley cooked (the way I like them) with just a touch of texture around the edges, yet raw in the center.
+The oysters at the top of the pot will be just barely cooked (the way I like them) with just a touch of texture around the edges, yet raw in the center.
 Everyone at the table will be able to find the perfect oyster for their taste.

 Now it’s time to set out the condiments and start shucking.